Biden: Al Qaeda leader Zawahiri killed in U.S. strike in Afghanistan | Politics

 U.S. officials, speaking on the condition of anonymity, said Zawahiri died after a U.S. drone strike in the Afghan capital Kabul at 6:18 a.m.
 (0148 GMT) on Sunday.
 "Now justice has been delivered, and this terrorist leader is no more," Biden, who is recovering from COVID-19, said in remarks from the White House.
 "No matter how long it takes, no matter where you hide, if you are a threat to our people, the United States will find you and take you out."

 U.S. intelligence determined with "high confidence" through multiple intelligence streams that the man killed was Zawahiri, one senior administration official told reporters.
 He was killed on the balcony of a "safe house" in Kabul that he shared with other members of his family.
-No other casualties occurred.
+There were no other casualties.
 Biden said Zawahiri had been the mastermind behind or played a key role in attacks on the USS Cole and U.S. embassies in Kenya and Tanzania.

 "Zawahiri continued to pose an active threat to U.S. persons, interests and national security," the official said on a conference call.
 "His death deals a significant blow to al Qaeda and will degrade the group's ability to operate."
 There were rumors of Zawahiri's death several times in recent years, and he was long reported to have been in poor health.

+His death also raises questions about whether Zawahiri received sanctuary from the Taliban following their takeover of Kabul in August 2021.
+The official said senior Taliban officials were aware of his presence in the city and said the United States expected the Taliban to abide by an agreement not to allow al Qaeda fighters to re-establish themselves in the country.
+"The Taliban will have to answer for al-Zawahiri's presence in Kabul, after assuring the world they would not give safe haven to al-Qaeda terrorists," Adam Schiff, chairman of the House Permanent Select Committee on Intelligence, said in a statement.

-In a statement, Taliban spokesman Zabihullah Mujahid confirmed that a strike took place and strongly condemned it, calling it a violation of "international principles."
-Zawahiri succeeded bin Laden as al Qaeda leader after years as its main organizer and strategist, but his lack of charisma and competition from rival militants Islamic State hobbled his ability to inspire spectacular attacks on the West.
+Taliban spokesman Zabihullah Mujahid confirmed that a strike took place and strongly condemned it, calling it a violation of "international principles."
+Zawahiri succeeded bin Laden as al Qaeda leader after years as its main organizer and strategist, but his lack of charisma and competition from rival militants Islamic State hobbled his ability to inspire devastating attacks on the West.

 Republican and Democratic lawmakers lauded the operation.
 “The world is safer without him in it and this strike demonstrates our ongoing commitment to hunt down all terrorists responsible for 9/11 and those who continue to pose a threat to U.S. interests," said Republican U.S. Senator Marco Rubio.